yoolen/appointment-scheduler/README.md

 >     we would actually need to lock the doctor object to prevent it from being edited,
 >     prioritizing the appointment, which doesn't make sense.
 This actually argues in
 >     favor of having the prepopulated table so that we can create these locks.
+> - Distributed Lock - put a "reservation" on the slot when the person clicks in and
+>   store that appointment ID with a TTL in an in-memory cache.
+When retrieving
+>   available appointments also mark the reserved slots in addition to available and
+>   booked.
+This would give a singular consistent lock across a horizontally scaled
+>   system.

 - **Q:** Say you were going to expand this API to allow third-party access.
 Would you still prefer RESTful or consider something like GraphQL?